xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 4.7 Operator `-` shall be supported for subtraction expressions.
 4.8 Verifier shall support the set operations.

-The following requirements are not part of the Sortie-1 deliverable requirements however they shall be satisfied as part of this work.
+The following requirements are not part of the Sortie-1 deliverable requirements however they will be satisfied as part of this work.

 4.9 OAL shall support instance set symmetric difference (disunion) expressions.
 4.10 Operator `^` shall be supported for symmetric difference expressions.